Jeffrey’s Gleason Score 7 Prostate Cancer Story

-One is radiation treatments, which Jeff referred to, and the common one is an external beam radiation where you lie on a table and you get hit with an X-ray of some sort or some sort of energy force that delivers radiation to the prostate.
+One is radiation treatments, which Jeff referred to, and the common one is an external beam radiation, where you lie on a table and get hit with an X-ray of some sort or some sort of energy force that delivers radiation to the prostate.

 - Open radical prostatectomy or perineal prostatectomy (older, more traditional)